Jadsia/spoontacular-cwt/INDIVIDUAL-PROJECT.md

 ## Student Actionable Items

 8. enter all user stories within Github project

-   a. convert each Github note to a Github issue
+   a) convert each Github note to a Github issue

-   b. add a task-list for each Github issue
+   b) add a task-list for each Github issue

    Note: https://www.mountaingoatsoftware.com/agile/user-stories

 9. for each user-story in user-stories
+   a) move the user-story into 'in progress' on Github Project

-   a. create a feature branch for the user story
+   b) create a feature branch for the user story

-   b. move the user-story into 'in progess' on Github Project
+   c) move the user-story into 'in progess' on Github Project

-   c. implement the user-story
+   d) implement the user-story

-   d. submit a pull-request (PR) with issue(s) implemented for review
+   e) submit a pull-request (PR) with issue(s) implemented for review

-   e. if PR is approved, mentor will merge into `master` branch and update Github project.
+   f) if PR is approved, mentor will merge into `master` branch and update Github project.
 The student will deploy to Heroku and go to (9a).
 Otherwise, go back to step (9c)

    Note: FYI, if the user story is `As a user, I can create a widget`, then the branch name should be something like _user-creates-widget_ and the feature spec should be _user_creates_widget_spec.rb_.

 10. create a project video and it should contain the following:

-    a. full name
+    a) full name

-    b. project overview
+    b) project overview

-    c. demonstration
+    c) demonstration

 ## Have Questions